It's snowing to beat hell here (thanks for the euphemism, dad) and I'm on a week away from my day gig, chipping away at some BIG arranging projects.

 Second - work on one thing at a time.
 The music in the original is just a collection of notes.
 Decide what's important and keep everything else out of the way.
 Work on a passage and then move on to the next.

 Third - write idiomatically, always.
 Harp glissandi, string tremolos, and piccolo chirping (to name but a few) don't translate well directly to brass.
 Why bother?
 Find another solution.

-Sidenote - there are a few other arrangements of this piece of which I am aware.
+Sidenote - there are a few other brass arrangements of this piece of which I am aware.
 In each case, the arranger did a pretty good job of synthesizing notes into a serviceable brass chart.
-But one thing I can point to in each is that there were moments where, in the zeal to get as much of the orchestra score into the brass arrangement as possible, there is some writing that isn't just isn't idiomatic.
-IN other words, the arrangement does not give the brass group a reasonable chance of sounding good.
+But I can point to passages in each version where, in the zeal to get as much of the orchestra score into the brass arrangement as possible, there is some writing that is not idiomatic.
+In other words, in those moments the arrangement does not give the brass group a reasonable chance of sounding good.